 Dr. Leigh Kwasny, Coordinator of the Encompass Program, is a staff psychologist at CBC where she works with children, adolescents, adults, and families.
 Dr. Kwasny has intensive training in Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
 Dr. Kwasny has also been trained in Encompass, an evidence-based, integrated treatment model for adolescents and young adults with co-occurring psychiatric and substance use disorders.

 Dr. Kwasny has experience providing evidence-based treatment to youth and adults in a variety of settings, including community mental health clinics, private boarding schools, and hospital settings.
-Leigh has a particular interest in working with youth and adults who present with trauma-related disorders, suicidality, and mood disorders.
-Leigh received her BA in psychology from Marist College in Poughkeepsie, New York.
-She earned both her master’s degree and her doctoral degree in clinical psychology from La Salle University in Philadelphia, Pennsylvania.
+She has a particular interest in working with youth and adults who present with trauma-related disorders, suicidality, substance use disorders, and mood disorders.
+Dr. Kwasny received her BA in psychology from Marist College and earned both her masters and doctorate in clinical psychology from La Salle University.

 Dr. Kwasny completed an externship at the Outpatient Psychiatry Center (OPC) at the University of Pennsylvania, providing CBT and Rational Emotive Behavior Therapy to clients with a range of psychopathology and co-occurring health problems.
 She then completed an externship at Westtown School, where she provided evidence-based treatment, crisis interventions, and psychoeducational testing to youth presenting with mood disorders, anxiety disorders, and executive functioning deficits.
 Dr. Kwasny completed her a third externship at Penn Medicine Princeton House at the Teen Girls program, where she provided DBT to youth and their families.